-Seeing the Windows 8 Blue Screen Of Death is one of the worst problems that you could encounter while using your PC.
-Generally speaking, this problem can be caused by a hardware malfunction, wrong drivers, not responding drivers, missing system files, not accessible system files, corrupted system files, bad RAM module, bad HDD sectors, viruses, and so on.
+The Windows 8 Blue Screen Of Death is one of the worst problems that you could encounter while using your PC.
+Generally speaking, this problem can be caused by a hardware malfunction, wrong drivers, unresponsive drivers, missing system files, inaccessible system files, corrupted system files, bad RAM module(s), bad HDD sectors, defective/damaged SSD, viruses, and so on.
 The best troubleshooting methods and tricks are included below.

 Restart and (eventually) Update